 To put that into perspective, an average U.S. swimming pool contains 22,500 gallons of water.
 A swimming pool’s worth of water would produce 12 pounds of beef.
 Let’s say one 1,000 pound steer yields 610 pounds of beef.
 That means a swimming pool’s worth of water is required to produce just two percent of that steer’s beef.
 Or to produce all 610 pounds of beef, 49 swimming pools worth of water or over one million gallons.

 According to the American Meat Institute itself, in 2012 America produced 26 billion pounds of beef.
 So it took roughly 65 trillion gallons of water to produce beef in 2012.
 And that is just beef.

 How Animal Agriculture Affects Your Overall Water Footprint

 Just imagine if everyone cut their meat consumption by one-third.
 If you eat one-third less meat, then you use one-third less water.
 We could go even further and cut our meat consumption in half and the impact would be that much greater.
-The truth is, whether you decide to eat less meat or you abstain from it all together, we all can make a big difference on our individual water footprint with the power of our forks and knives.
+The truth is, whether you decide to eat less meat or you abstain from it all together, we all can make a big difference on our individual water footprint through the power of our food choices.

 As the leading organization at the forefront of the conscious consumerism movement, it is One Green Planet’s view that our food choices have the power to heal our broken food system, give species a fighting chance for survival, and pave the way for a truly sustainable future.